 If you enjoy watching “Mr. Robot” or” CSI: Cyber” or you are intrigued by cybersecurity in current events, you’re the ideal student for this program.
-No one could escape the media attention given to the hacking of the Democratic party emails during the 2016 elections.
+No one could escape the media attention given to the hacking of the Democratic party emails during the 2016 elections – and the story continues to unfold.
 It is clear that cybersecurity is now at the forefront of our daily lives and the need to secure our computers and systems is increasing exponentially.

 Still undecided about taking this program?
-Rumor has it that there are as many as 200,000 cybersecurity jobs left vacant because there are not enough skilled workers to fill them, which is making cybersecurity one of the hottest career paths.
+Rumor has it that there are currently as many as 200,000 cybersecurity jobs left vacant because there are not enough skilled workers to fill them, which is making cybersecurity one of the hottest career paths in the world.

 It was my first time traveling abroad and I really enjoyed every moment in Summer College.
 Thanks to the program, I was able to experience college life and I made friends from all over the world in one place.
 Just in two weeks my leadership and personality grew and the Cybersecurity program helped me a lot.
 I improved my skills and also I found my real interest in what I want to study in the future! -Shahad A., Cybersecurity Summer College student, 2018.